 - Proof of resident status or notarized affidavit of intention to become a US citizen (for non-U.S. citizens)

 - $230.00 administration fee

-Once applicants determine that they meet the requirements to sit for the CPA exam, an initial application for the uniform CPA Examination should be submitted to the North Carolina Board of Accountancy.
+Once applicants determine that they meet the requirements to sit for the CPA exam, an initial application for the uniform CPA Examination should be submitted to the North Carolina State Board of Certified Public Accountant Examiners.

 Scheduling the Exam

 Once the Board verifies a first-time applicant’s educational eligibility, it will then authorize NASBA to issue a Notice to Schedule (NTS).
 This process will take about 15 business days.
 Retake applications are processed by the Board and an NTS issued by NASBA in about 10 business days.
 The Notice to Schedule is valid for six (6) months from the date of issue, so a candidate will have a set period of time to schedule and take the Exam section(s).